10 Best Things to Do in Kirkenes, Norway (+ Top Experiences!)

 Not too far away from Kirkenes, you will find the Ä´vv Skolt Sámi Museum in Neiden (Njauddâm).

-Opened in 2017, this cultural and historical complex gives the history of the Skolt Sámi from the end of the ice age all the way to the post-WWII era.
+Opened in 2017, this cultural and historical complex gives the history of the Skolt Sámi from the end of the ice age to the post-WWII era.

-The Skolt Sámi are the Indigenous people that call Finland, Russia, and Norway border area home and you will have a chance to learn more about them, their way of life, and their language by visiting the museum.
+The Skolt Sámi are the Indigenous people that call the Finland, Russia, and Norway border areas home, and you will have a chance to learn more about them, their way of life, and their language by visiting the museum.

 On their website, you will find a calendar with events taking place, as well as news, education, and more.

-If you’re wanting to learn about the Skolt Sámi and how the marginalized group has strived to retain their culture, traditions, and language, this museum is a must-visit.
+If you want to learn about the Skolt Sámi and how the marginalized group has strived to retain their culture, traditions, and language, this museum is a must-visit.

 Address: 9930 Neiden (you can see it from the E6)